alastairpatrick/qos/README.md

 Consider 3 tasks: task A (highest priority), task B (middle priority) and task C (lowest priority).
 Task C acquires a mutex before task A attempts to acquire the same mutex.
 Next, having higher priority, task B preempts task C.
 The fastest way to allow task A to run would be to let task C continue.
 So task B should _not_ preempt task C.
-Rather, task B's prempting task C is a priority inversion and task C should run until it releases the mutex for task A.
+Rather, task B's preemption is a priority inversion and task C should run until it releases the mutex for task A.

 To prevent above happening a mutex can be configured with a priority ceiling.
 When a task acquires a mutex, the